 5.7.6 Potential New Requirements needed to support the use case

-[PR 5.7.6-1] Subject to operator policy, the 5G system shall enable the core network to collect and aggregate sensing measurement data from base stations.
+[PR 5.7.6-1] Subject to operator policy, the 5G system shall enable the core network to collect and aggregate 3GPP sensing data data from RAN.

 [PR 5.7.6-2] Subject to operator policy, the 5G system shall enable the core network to expose a suitable API to provide the information regarding sensing results to authorized third parties.